Assault Helicopter Company in the Central Highlands

 Pleiku had great strategic importance for the U.S. military, hosting the main air base and supply terminal for the Central Highlands.
 It served as the primary distribution center for the logistics corridor extending westwards along Highway 19 from Quy Nhon, the seaport with greatest access to the Central Highlands.
 Moreover, its central plateau location faced North Vietnamese Army bases across the Cambodian border, making Pleiku a defensive center of gravity for the entire highlands region.

 At that time, the 119th AHC had two platoons that flew troop transport helicopters and one platoon that flew helicopter gunships.
 The transports were UH-1H Hueys, which were called "slicks" by American soldiers — the company had 16-20 of them.
-The gunships were UH-1C Huey models, numbering about 8.
+The gunships were UH-1C Hueys, numbering about 8.
 The slick pilots were called "alligators" and the gunship pilots were called "crocodiles".
-Mark Garrison flew slicks for two and a half months, then moved up to Huey gunships

 Support for Long-Range Reconnaissance Patrols